Introduction

 A simple project timeline template you can reuse

 This format works because it gives the reader a clean way to follow the project from one stage to the next.
-It shows sequence, timing, and what each stage is meant to produce without making the document feel overbuilt.

 It is especially useful when a timeline needs to be copied into a deck, shared in a doc, or turned into a visual timeline later.
 The structure is already there.